Skip to main content

 Scaling Considerations

 Start small.
-Deploy one or two agents, validate the workflow, then scale.
-Identical configurations.
-For fleet patterns, use the same agent code with different wallet credentials.
-The only difference between agents should be their District Pass.
+Set up one or two wallets, validate the workflow, then add more.
+Same code, different credentials.
+For scaled patterns, each instance runs identical code — the only difference is the District Pass it authenticates with.
 Graceful shutdown.
-Before decommissioning an agent, withdraw its remaining funds.
-The wallet and its on-chain history remain accessible even after the agent stops operating.
+Before decommissioning a wallet, withdraw remaining funds.
+The wallet and its on-chain history remain accessible even after the instance stops.